felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.19.0 =

 (2017/11/24) Fixed hidding of the "User for Person Social Profile" option in the General settings.
 Added a "Knowledge Graph" tab in the SSO &gt; Schema Markup settings page.

-= 1.18.3 =

-(2017/11/20) Added a new "Schema Shortcode" settings page with documentation for the &#91;schema&#93; shortcode.
-Minor refactoring for WPSSO Core v3.48.4.